Escape into the Park

-Escape into the Park was a festival held in Singleton Park, Swansea, South Wales every summer since the year 2000.
-It started life as a spin-off to The Escape club formerly located in Northampton Lane, Swansea (later known as Club Cuba) played host to many artists, dance DJs and focused on a dance and rave theme.
+Escape into the Park is an annual festival held in Singleton Park, Swansea, South Wales, that began in July 1995.
+It started life as a spin-off to The Escape club formerly located in Northampton Lane, Swansea (later known as Club Cuba) and played host to many artists and dance DJs, and focusing on a dance and rave theme.
 From launch it was run by the club Escape, until 2005 when large clubbing group Godskitchen took over the reins.